-Employee argues that his position should not have been abolished because Agency did not follow the RIF procedure in accordance with D.C.
-Code § 1-624.02; Chapter 24 of the District Personnel Manual ("DPM"); or E-DPM Instruction No. 8-69, 9-36, and 36-11.14 Specifically, Employee contends that Agency did not consider Priority Reemployment prior to termination as prescribed in D.C.
+Employee argues that her position should not have been abolished because Agency did not follow the RIF procedure in accordance with D.C.
+Code § 1-624.02; Chapter 24 of the District Personnel Manual ("DPM"); or E-DPM Instruction No. 8-69, 9-36, and 36-11.
+14 Specifically, Employee contends that Agency did not consider Priority Reemployment prior to termination as prescribed in D.C.
 Code § 1-624.02(a)(3).
-He also maintains that although he was placed on both the Agency Reemployment Priority Program ("ARPP") and the Displaced Employee Program ("DEP"); Agency did not seek to place the affected employees in other positions before the RIF determination was made.15 Employee asserts that Agency did not comply with the Retention Registry procedure as prescribed by the DPM.16
+She also maintains that although she was placed on both the Agency Reemployment